ibm-messaging/mq-metric-samples/cmd/mq_aws/README.md

 that exports queue manager data to a CloudWatch data collection system.
 It also contains configuration files to run the monitor program

-The monitor collects metrics published by an MQ V9 queue manager or the MQ appliance.
-The monitor program pushes those metrics into the database, where they can then be queried directly or used by other packages such as Grafana.

-You can see data such as disk or CPU usage, queue depths, and MQI call counts.

 An example Grafana dashboard is included, to show how queries might be constructed.
 The data shown is the same as in the corresponding Prometheus-based dashboard, also in this repository.